app2scale/hdmr-opt/README.md

 Contains optimize_helper function which uses the xgboost library to do regression on transactions.csv

-optimize_helper is used to optimize the number of transactions on future dates and return Mean Absolute Percentage Error.
+optimize_helper is used to optimize the predicted number of transactions on future dates and return Mean Absolute Percentage Error.
 You only need to specify learning rate and the subsample parameters.

 ### Module: `main.py`